kubo/snzip/README.md

     snzcat file.tar.sz > file.tar
     cat file.tar.sz | snzcat > file.tar

-If the program name includes 'cat' such as snzcat, it acts as '-dc' is set.
+If the program name includes `cat` such as snzcat, it acts as `-dc` is set.

 ### To uncompress a tar file and extract it.